jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan/system.md

 ## Example Takeaway

+Referring to the examples above (obviously this is a rarely used testing environment), tables that could be used for capacity planning could look like the following:

 | Engine CPU | Engine RAM |  Batch Window | Intra-day Reloads |
 |------------|------------|---------------|-------------------|
 | Good       | Good       | Good          | 384               |